marcelm/cutadapt/README.rst

 This is a working implementation of a multi-threaded version of Cutadapt.
 It is based on a fork of Cutadapt 1.9.2_dev.
 Most of the changes here will be integrated into the main Cutadapt program, however some options/functionality may change in the process.

+Performance Optimization: There is a main thread that reads from the input file(s) and posts batches of reads to a queue.
+There are one or more worker threads that take batches from the queue, process them, and post the results on a result queue.
+Finally, there is a worker thread

 ========
 cutadapt
 ========